Towards a Practical Understanding of Lagrangian Methods in Safe Reinforcement Learning: Related work

-The underlying idea of Lagrangian methods is to transform the primal constrained optimization problem into its dual form using a Lagrangian relaxation.
-In 2005, Borkar et al. \cite{borkar_actor-critic_2005} formalized this perspective by introducing the dual gradient descent framework for actor–critic methods and showing that updating the Lagrange multiplier via gradient ascent guarantees convergence to the optimal value $\lambda^*$.
+\textbf{Lagrangian methods in safe RL} \cite{borkar_actor-critic_2005} introduced the dual gradient descent framework for actor–critic methods and showed that updating the Lagrange multiplier via gradient ascent guarantees convergence to the optimal value $\lambda^*$.
 In this framework, they provided that the policy and value function updates must occur on faster, converged timescales, compared to a slower timescale on which the Lagrange multiplier is updated.
-Subsequent theoretical work by Paternain et al. \cite{paternain_constrained_2019} showed that constrained RL problems exhibit zero duality gap, providing the theoretical guarantee that the constrained MDP can, in principle, be solved exactly in the dual domain.
-They further introduced primal–dual approaches for probabilistic constraints \cite{paternain_safe_2022}, demonstrating that safe policies can be obtained under realistic uncertainty models.
+Subsequent theoretical work by \cite{paternain_constrained_2019} showed that constrained RL problems exhibit zero duality gap, providing the theoretical guarantee that the constrained MDP can, in principle, be solved exactly in the dual domain.
+They further introduced primal–dual approaches for probabilistic constraints \citep{paternain_safe_2022}, demonstrating that safe policies can be obtained under realistic uncertainty models.

-In 2018, Tessler et al. introduced RCPO, a Lagrangian-based algorithm that updates the multiplier through gradient ascent \cite{tessler_reward_2018}.
-Several works have since explored extensions of Lagrangian methods.
-Ding et al. extended the Lagrangian framework to multi-agent RL \cite{ding_provably_2023}, and they furthermore proposed a regularized Lagrangian framework to guarantee safety beyond the asymptotic convergence \cite{ding_last-iterate_2024}.
-Jayant et al. \cite{jayant_model-based_2022} introduced a model-based Lagrangian method and showed that integrating model dynamics can accelerate convergence while maintaining safety guarantees.
-Stooke et al. \cite{stooke_responsive_2020} revisited the Lagrange multiplier update mechanism and introduced an automated update method that relies on proportional-integral-derivative control, and show that this method stabilizes training compared to pure gradient ascent.
+\cite{tessler_reward_2018} introduced RCPO, a Lagrangian-based algorithm that updates the multiplier through gradient ascent.
+Several works have since explored extensions of Lagrangian methods. \cite{ding_provably_2023} extended the Lagrangian framework to multi-agent RL, and they furthermore proposed a regularized Lagrangian framework to guarantee safety beyond the asymptotic convergence \citep{ding_last-iterate_2024}. \cite{jayant_model-based_2022} introduced a model-based Lagrangian method and showed that integrating model dynamics can accelerate convergence while maintaining safety guarantees. \cite{stooke_responsive_2020} revisited the Lagrange multiplier update mechanism and introduced an automated update method that relies on proportional-integral-derivative control, and show that this method stabilizes training compared to pure gradient ascent.